thearol/data-science-x-am/README.md

 To analyze the same texts used in this analysis, the full corpus can then be filtered down using the metadata files in the ```meta``` folder.
 The txt files of the books should then be placed in a folder named ```data```

-Subsequently, the two main analsis can be run with:
+Subsequently, the two main analysis can be run with:
 ```
 python /src/gender-counts.py
 python /src/bodydescriptions.py